carpentries-incubator/spreadsheet-humanities-lesson/_episodes/00-intro.md

 stats or figures require you to do more complex calculations.
 Furthermore, in doing calculations in a spreadsheet, it’s easy to accidentally apply a slightly different formula to multiple adjacent cells.
-When using a command-line based statistics program like R or SAS, it’s practically impossible to apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.
+When using a command-line based program like R or Python, it’s practically impossible to apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.